Chart Color Schemes

 Educational achievement in Truganina - South West places it within the top 10% nationally, reflecting strong academic performance and high qualification levels across the community

-Educational attainment in Truganina - South West is notably high, with 42.4% of residents aged 15 years and above holding university qualifications, compared to the national average of 30.4%.
-This figure also surpasses the SA4 region's average of 32.0%.
-Bachelor degrees are the most common at 24.8%, followed by postgraduate qualifications (15.4%) and graduate diplomas (2.2%).
-Vocational credentials are also prominent, with 26.7% of residents aged 15 years and above holding such qualifications - advanced diplomas account for 13.6% and certificates for 13.1%.
+Educational attainment in Truganina - South West shows a significant advantage with 42.4% of residents aged 15+ holding university qualifications compared to the national average of 30.4%.
+This figure is also higher than the SA4 region's 32.0%.
+Bachelor degrees are most prevalent at 24.8%, followed by postgraduate qualifications (15.4%) and graduate diplomas (2.2%).
+Vocational credentials are also prominent, with 26.7% of residents aged 15+ holding such qualifications - advanced diplomas account for 13.6% and certificates for 13.1%.

 Frequently Asked Questions - Education